marndr/ChatGPT-ASR/EXPERIMENTS.md

 # Overview

-This document provides detailed instructions on how to re-run the experiments for correcting ASR transcriptions using GPT models.
-It includes steps to prepare the environment, run the experiments, and the expected results.
+This document provides detailed instructions on how to re-run the experiments for correcting ASR transcriptions using GPT models in this project.
+It includes steps to prepare the environment, run the experiments, and the expected results for this project.

 ## Preparing the Environment